shibaji7/SD_RT_SWF_Monitoring/README.md

 #### Acknowledgements:
+We acknowledge the use of SuperDARN data.
+SuperDARN is a network of radars funded by national scientific funding agencies of Australia, Canada, China, France, Italy, Japan, Norway, South Africa, the United Kingdom, and the United States of America.
+We wish to acknowledge the use of the NOAA/GOES X-ray [dataset](https://www.ngdc.noaa.gov/stp/satellite/goes-r.html) for flare confirmation and dataset.
+This work is funded by the Aeronautics and Space Administration grant `80NSSC20K1380`.

 #### Open Science:
 Refer VT SuperDARN [Website](https://vt.superdarn.org/) for the dataset used in this analysis.
 Methodolgy is described in our SWF characterization paper (Chakraborty et al. 2018[^2]).
 Analysis `.py` files are stored in [GitHub](https://github.com/shibaji7/SD_RT_SWF_Monitoring).